Service times for Shabbat and during the week

 Just a reminder - if you would like to come in and cook something special for a Shabbat kiddush luncheon, just let the office know.
 We will be happy to check your food in and show you around the kitchen.
 Maybe you have a special dish that you would like to share with the congregation - you're more than welcome to come in and prepare it during office hours.
 And the congregation certainly would like to try it!

 A number of our regulars are unable to attend due to illness, and some mornings we are not able to make 10 people.
 It's particularly important on Mondays and Thursdays when we read Torah, but there are people every day who need to say kaddish.
+We have also had a problem for the past couple of weeks making a minyan on Friday evenings.
 Please look at your schedule and pick one morning a week to come to our 7:30am minyan - it's only 30 - 60 minutes and you will be doing a mitzvah by allowing people the opportunity to say kaddish for a loved one.
+If you can't make the morning minyan, please come on a Friday evening at 5:30.

 If you would like to be a shomer, please give the office a call so we can add you to the list.
 Shomrim sit with a deceased after they have been shrouded and before the funeral so that they are never alone.
 If you would like more information, please give the office a call at 489-4550.